 So what does this have to do with smoking?
 According to recent research, smokers exhibit symptoms of acne inversa far more than nonsmokers.
 One German study found that out of a group of 100, 87 percent of people that had acne inversa were smokers.
-If you have acne inversa and quit smoking, you may notice your acne blemishes disappear immediately with the help of acne solutions like BioClarity.
+According to medlineplus.gov, if you have acne inversa and quit smoking, you may notice your acne blemishes disappear immediately with the help of the right acne treatment products.

 Smoking and the Skin

 While the debate rages on about whether or not smoking causes or aggravates the prevalence of acne blemishes, the science is clear about smoking’s negative effects on the skin and health in general.
 Regular smoking constricts the blood vessels, and can damage the surface of many parts of our bodies.
 From psoriasis to aging, skin cancer to your skin’s ability to heal, smoking can wreak havoc on our skin.

 While the connection between smoking and acne hasn’t been proven, many studies have shown that smokers often have higher incidence of psoriasis.
 This scaly skin condition is more severe in smokers that suffer from metabolic syndrome.
 Psoriasis is an auto immune disease, in which your immune system triggers excess skin inflammation (terrible news for those who have inflammatory acne) causing skin cells to reproduce at faster than normal rates.
 The body can’t shed these new skin cells that quickly, so old, dead skin cells start piling up.